kengibson1111/go-stdlib/README.md

 This is a collection of various public examples.
 If I am working on a project, it is easier to refer to my own repo and notes.

+## crypto/cipher

+Terms to understand:

+####cipher: method of encrypting data.
+####ciphertext: the encrypted data resulting from using a cipher.
+####algorithm: a mathematical way to solve a problem.
+####key: a value used with an algorithm to encrypt data.
+Length is important.
+Think of someone trying
+  to break an encryption.
+They will have to use all key values of all lengths against all possible algorithms in order to produce something that is understandable from encrypted data.
+####block cipher: a way to encrypt a block of data (like 64 contiguous bits instead of just 1 bit)
+  using a cryptographic key and an algorithm.
+####initialization vector (IV): sometimes called a nonce.
+It is an arbitrary number chosen in a data
+  exchange session.
+It is used with the key.
+So to extend the notes of 'key' above, now a hacker has to combine all possible IVs with all possible key values of all possible lengths against all possible algorithms in order to produce something understandable from encrypted data.
+IVs are used typically during secure browser sessions.
+SSL and TLS does this behind the scenes using certs and keys.
+####cipher block chaining (CBC): this is really cool.
+This is a combination of block cipher and IV but it also
+  gets better.
+The decryption of each block depends on preceding ciphertext blocks - that is the chaining.
+So if there is any bit inconsistency in ANY block for an encrypted message, the entire message is considered invalid.

+* cbcdecrypter - example using CBC in order to decrypt encrypted CBC data.
+From the output, notice the difference between what is hex-encoded, hex-decoded, and unencrypted.
+In this case, the first block of ciphertext has the IV for the rest of the ciphertext.
+That doesn't have to always be the case, but it is common.
+  So if you want to create a custom encryption/decryption strategy, go against the norm.
+Put the IV somewhere else.

 ## crypto/tls
 A little prework required for the server and client.